-Mattersey Hall offers a BA (Hons) degree in Biblical Studies and Theology (BA-BST).
-This course lasts three years, full-time (studying 120 credits worth of modules each year).
-For those who already have a Bachelors degree in a non-theological discipline, who would like to pursue theological study and maybe go on to take a Masters degree, we also offer a fully validated one-year full-time Graduate Diploma in Theological Studies.
-These programmes may be studied part-time and are available in two delivery formats, either onsite or as a distance learning programme.
+Mattersey Hall offers a fully validated one-year full-time Graduate Diploma in Theological Studies for those who already have a Bachelors degree in a non-theological discipline, who would like to pursue theological study and maybe go on to take a Masters degree.
+This programme may be studied part-time and is available in two delivery formats, either onsite or as a distance learning programme.

 For more information about the courses on offer at Mattersey Hall including details of modules, please click on the link below or get in touch with us.